MELISSA BLOCK, Host:

-Mr. KEVIN STRICKLIN (Cole Mine Safety Chief, Mine Safety and Health Administration): It's not a problem for a mine operator if they want to keep more than one set of books.
+KEVIN STRICKLIN: It's not a problem for a mine operator if they want to keep more than one set of books.
 That's their prerogative.
 But what they have to do is record the hazards that are associated with any examination underground in the official record book.
 And we found that wasn't the case here.

-Ms. GINA JONES: Because I told him to.
+GINA JONES: Because I told him to.
 I said they don't live your life.
-You know, they dont care about you.
+You know, they don't care about you.
 I said you've got family.
 I said worry about yourself and your men.

-Ms. BOBBIE PAULEY (Coal Miner): Because I kept thinking, you know, you've waited over a year.
+BOBBIE PAULEY: Because I kept thinking, you know, you've waited over a year.
 You wanted answers.
 Tonight you're going to get them.
 But then another side of me said I don't want to know because it brings it all back, you know, right in your face.

 BERKES: Howard Berkes, NPR News, Beckley, West Virginia.